-Of course, this is just an illustration of the many ailments that were never cured…just temporary band-aids for persistent problems.
+Of course, this is just an illustration of the many ailments that were never cured by medicine…just temporary band-aids for persistent problems.

 I can see now the connections.
-I had the textbook signs and symptoms of lupus.
-At the time, I did not put the variety of symptoms together to consider the idea that I had a single disease.
-To be honest, I didn’t want to.
+In addition to the Sjogren’s, Raynaud’s and Hashimoto’s, I had the textbook signs and symptoms of lupus.
 All the odd illnesses, the rashes, the chronic fatigue, the mind-numbing nerve pain, the unrelenting bone deep fatigue and coughs and colds…and all the infections that resulted from those coughs and colds…, they were shameful.
 Surely, I came from sturdier stock.
 If I were better and stronger and could just get back up on that damn horse – then I would be just fine.

 It wasn’t until my mid-40s when my pretending failed.
 During a routine exam, my doctor flipped through my chart.
 “When was your latest ANA [antinuclear antibody] test?” she asked.